NewsappAJC/data-portal/README.md

 * AWS_ACCESS_KEY, AWS_SECRET_KEY

-  Format: Your access key and secret key for the AWS bucket that will be updated by the app.
+  Your access key and secret key for the AWS bucket that will be updated by the app.

+* SEARCH_URL

+  The URL of your ElasticSearch server

 Development
 ---